coolnagour/routeweaver/BIGQUERY_SETUP.md

     ```

     This command stores your credentials in a well-known location on your local machine, where Genkit and Google Cloud client libraries can automatically find them.
 No further configuration is needed for your local environment.

+### Alternative Local Development: Using a Service Account Key File

+You can also use a JSON key file to authenticate locally.
+This can be simpler to set up but requires you to manage a sensitive file.

+**Important:** Do not commit the JSON key file to your version control system (e.g., Git).
+Add its filename to your `.gitignore` file.

+1.  **Create and Download a Key**:
+    *   Go back to the [Service Accounts page](https://console.cloud.google.com/iam-admin/serviceaccounts) and click on the service account you created.
+    *   Go to the **Keys** tab.
+    *   Click **Add Key** > **Create new key**.
+    *   Select **JSON** as the key type and click **Create**.
+A JSON file will be downloaded to your computer.

+2.  **Use the Key File**:
+    *   Move the downloaded JSON file into your project's root directory.
+For example, name it `service-account-key.json`.
+    *   Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable in your `.env` file to point to this key:

+        ```dotenv
+        # In your .env file
+        GOOGLE_APPLICATION_CREDENTIALS="service-account-key.json"
+        ```

+    When you run your application locally, the client libraries will automatically detect this environment variable and use the key file to authenticate.

 ### For Deployed App Hosting Environment